Facebook iconDynamic OG Images in Next.js: Boost Social Sharing & SEO

 Optimization Tips

-1. Generation and Loading
+1. Generation and Loading:

 2. Caching Strategies:

 Use caching headers and CDNs to reduce server load and improve response times.
+This is particularly important for boosting image performance.

 Techniques to Generate Dynamic OG Images (For Non-Next.js Users)